Richard-wv/stress_sighting_hypothesis/README.md

 >### **H3: Cultural media events, (such as the release of UFO-themed films or television series) correspond with noticeable short-term spikes in reported sightings.**

+**Why Alex cares:** This would allow Alex to explore how popular culture shapes public perception of the unknown, giving their audience insight into the interplay between media and mass reporting behaviour.

 **Validation Approach:**

 - Flag key media release years in the dataset (e.g., The X-Files in 1993, Independence Day in 1996)